 The general workshop offering by the PDC and other University providers, such as Organisational Development, has been reduced in 2020-21 as the result of the Covid-19 pandemics and related budget restricitions.
 Some of the workshops listed on this page may not be available during that time.
 Apologies for any inconvenience.

-The PDC workshops are designed specifically to address the needs of postdocs and are generally facilitated by external consultants or developped in collaboration with other QUB departments, especially for postdocs.
+The workshops listed here are designed specifically to address the needs of postdocs and identified as key bespoke resources by the PDC.
+They are facilitated by external consultants or internal experts.

-Based on your needs and feedback, the provision of PDC courses may vary from one year to the other.
+You can influence the courses provided by the PDC and other departments by contacting the PDC and/or your local PDC ambassadors.
+Based on your needs and feedback, the provision of postdoc-specific courses may vary from one year to the other.